cpske/ISP/index.md

 His view is biased since he is principle engineer at a startup specializing in data analytics.

 IEEE lists [free online resources](https://spectrum.ieee.org/the-institute/ieee-member-news/educational-resources-that-get-students-up-to-speed-on-advanced-manufacturing-and-programming-languages) students can use to supplement their education.

+[GitVisualizer]: http://git-school.github.io/visualizing-git/ "Interative tool draws a graph of commits in a repo"